 Other symptoms may include nausea, lack of appetite, recurrent colds, allergies or sinus problems, and reaction/intolerance to alcohol or medicines.
 Depression can develop in patients with CFS or be the underlying cause of the manifestation of CFS symptoms.
 The most important factor for establishing Chronic Fatigue Syndrome is the absence of any underlying medical condition.

-Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body ache, and weakness) as has been seen post recovery from COVID.
-Other triggers may include injury (physical trauma), a psychologically disturbing event, or having undergone a hospitalization or surgery.
+Chronic fatigue commonly sets in after an episode of illness especially viral infections with flu-like symptoms (fever, body aches, and weakness) as has been seen post-recovery from COVID.
+Other triggers may include injury (physical trauma), a psychologically disturbing event, or having undergone hospitalization or surgery.
 Sometimes no trigger may be identifiable and chronic fatigue may develop gradually over many months or years due to possible chronic physical or mental stress.

 The theories so far put forward for developing chronic fatigue include abnormalities of the immune system and/or the nervous system, decreased energy metabolism in body cells, and hormonal imbalance, but none substantiated convincingly, and no specific diagnostic tests developed yet.